-2.20 Related Parties
+2.20 Associates

-For the purpose of preparing these consolidated financial statements, the persons who are members of the key management personnel of the Group, as well as their close family members are treated as related parties.
-Detailed information on the operations with related parties and the accounts related thereto at the end of the year are presented in Note 25.
+For the purpose of preparing these consolidated financial statements, the persons who are members of the key management personnel of the Group, as well as their close family members are treated as associates.
+Detailed information on the operations with associates and the accounts related thereto at the end of the year are presented in Note Error!
+Reference source not found.4.